-Melodia Women's Choir of NYC
+Melodia Women's Choir presents Visions of Peace

 A concert beckoning the holidays and celebrating Benjamin Britten’s centenary, with works from Britten, Gustav Holst, and Paul Csonka